taurose/Unglitch/README.md

 This way, entities which are barely inside of blocks won't be able to move further inside.
 By using Math.ulp, the epsilon number scales with the magnitude of possible rounding errors.

+## Licensing ##

+The original source code of Minecraft belongs to [https://mojang.com/](https://mojang.com/ "Mojang").
+I make no claim of ownership to any of the source code modifications shown in this repository.